 The fiber and rich ingredients make these muffins very filling which is perfect for breakfast or an after school snack!

-We love how great the muffins taste, but they certainly have a vintage feel to them.
+We love how great the muffins taste, and that they certainly have a vintage feel to them.

 Our Farmhouse Blueberry Muffins are another family favorite.
 We hope you enjoy both of these muffin recipes as much as we do!

 Here are a few other old-fashioned recipes from our farm family.
-We hope you enjoy these as much as we do!
+We hope you enjoy these too!

 - Farmhouse Apple Flip